ion-storm/sysmon-edr/README.md

 * Blocking of Process network connectivity with Windows Firewall
 * Response with Yara Detections

+Developers wanted, this project should be community developed.

 # Planned Future features:
 * Host isolation with null routes